drsanti/ecc-cmdex-red/README.md

 - `Console Windows` for displaying all system information.

-- `Controlable Layout`, the flexible working environment.
+- `Controllable Layout`, the flexible working environment.

 - etc.